Ponnar Shankar: Filming

 Filming commenced on 12 July 2009 at Valluvar Kottam in Chennai, where an entire ancient township film set with temples, forts, a lake and palaces was created.
 Scenes containing actor and politician Napoleon as the historical figure Thalaiyoor Kaali were shot there first.
 Thereafter, scenes featuring Jayaram and Khushbu were filmed, portraying characters which were considerably younger than they are in real life.
-Prashanth revealed that portraying a dual role meant that he was forced to change his costumes up to forty times a day in to order portray the twin brothers' differences correctly.
+Prashanth revealed that portraying a dual role meant that he had to change his costumes up to forty times a day to portray the twin brothers' differences correctly.
 In March 2010, Sneha was roped in to play Arukaani, sister of the warrior twins, and her scenes were filmed.

 The climax scenes of the film were shot in the deserts of Rajasthan in February 2011.
 The final phase of filming was going on in the forests of Pollachi with elephants and horses resembling the region in the 1500s, when the production team couldn't make prompt payments to the onsite crew that consisted of more than 1000 members.
 The displeasure shown by the crew threatened to disrupt filming.
 Karunanidhi, the writer, visited the sets of the film in a Vadapalani studio in February 2011 to peruse over the scenes that had been shot at the time, and filming then moved on to Guindy National Park in Chennai.
 The four battle sequences in the movie were shot in Perambalur, near Trichy and Warangal in Andhra Pradesh.
 The scene in Trichy took 28 days to complete, with 30,000 junior artists used as soldiers along with 3000 horses.
 Another battle scene was shot underwater.
 A few scenes in the film were reshot after the criticism it received at its premiere that Prashanth's characters showed no emotions at the death of their parents.